Earlier this month saw Mednax announce significant plans to transform its business. Mednax intends to:

 In 2018, Mednax reported 11.5m radiology studies and revenue of $3.6bn, of which vRad accounted for 58% (6.7m) and 6% ($232m) of the overall MEDNAX group volume and revenue, respectively.
 In 2019 vRad (via its network of 500+ radiologist reporters) performed a similar level of teleradiology reads, representing not just the largest teleradiology provider in the US market, but also globally.

 A recent example of M&A activity taking place in the teleradiology market is the Philips acquisition of Direct Radiology’s teleradiology platform and reading services business in March 2019.
-Here Philips kept the reading service element of Direct Radiology as a separate entity but integrated the Direct Radiology IT into the broader Philips portfolio of imaging IT, allowing it to develop a strong competitive edge in the teleradiology IT market.
+Here Philips kept the reading service element of Direct Radiology as a separate entity but integrated the Direct Radiology IT into the broader Philips portfolio of medical imaging solutions, allowing it to develop a strong competitive edge in the teleradiology IT market.
 Direct Radiology was estimated to be a top-6 provider of US teleradiology reading service volumes in 2019.

 Direct Radiology and vRad are both focused entirely on providing teleradiology services in their domestic markets, and both had self-developed the IT used to provide these services.
 The Philips acquisition has presented an opportunity for geographical expansion of teleradiology services, and interested parties in vRad, particularly broader imaging IT vendors, may also consider a similar strategy to that of Philips for international growth and portfolio enhancement.